 Like many childhood traditions, the origins of it were pretty fuzzy to me.
 So not knowing any different, I honestly assumed everyone in the country did the same.

 When I arrived at university I quickly earned the nickname Sandra Dee, as I was always dropping myself in it with “uncool” observations about life.
 So imagine my new friends’ delight when I innocently asked whether we’d be partaking in Skipping Day!

 Obviously I have never lived this comment down and to this day jokes are made at my expense about it.

-So what’s happening for Skipping Day in Scarborough 2023?
-Well Scarborough Mayor, Councillor Eric Broadbent, will ring the pancake bell at 12 noon.
+So what’s happening for Skipping Day in Scarborough 2024?
+Well events usually kick off with the ringing of the pancake bell at 12 noon.
 The bell hangs in North Street, so head there if you want to hear the start of the celebrations.

 Then at 12.15pm the Pancake Races will begin on Aberdeen Walk.
 This is always a fun event, as various teams from local businesses compete to complete an obstacle course while flipping pancakes in frying pans.
 There’s a Golden Frying Pan for the winner, so the stakes are high!

 The skipping itself takes place on Foreshore Road throughout the afternoon.
 So grab a rope and get down there!

 Over the years I have discovered a couple of different theories about the origins of Skipping Day in Scarborough.
 Some believe it began with local fishermen sorting their ropes and nets and giving the damaged ones to children.